electric-cash/api/README.md

 A simple public JSON API written in Python and Flask.
 Includes a proposed production deployment system using Docker, NGINX, uWSGI and MongoDB.
 Deployed under http://api.electric-cash.global

-The API consists of 4 parts closed in separate Docker containers: the NGINX server redirecting queries to the Flask application, the Flask application executing incoming queries, BTCV node and a database that stores blockchain statistics along with a daemon updating the data.
+The API consists of 4 parts closed in separate Docker containers: the NGINX server redirecting queries to the Flask application, the Flask application executing incoming queries, ELCASH node and a database that stores blockchain statistics along with a daemon updating the data.

 # NGINX and Flask app